parse-community/docs/_includes/cloudcode/cloud-code-advanced.md

 const privateParam = config.get("privateParam");
 ```

 By default, Parse Config parameters can be publicly read which may be undesired if the parameter contains sensitive information that should not be exposed to clients.
-A parameter can be made readable only with the master key by setting the `Master Key Only` property via the Parse Dashboard to `true`.
+A parameter can be made readable only with the master key by setting the `Requires master key?` property via the Parse Dashboard to `Yes`.